5 ways you can support your employees' mental health

 • Employee surveys

-Start with an anonymous employee wellbeing and happiness survey.
-This will help benchmark current feelings and attitudes to work, as well as highlight red flags and areas that require more attention and support.
+Start with an anonymous employee wellbeing & happiness survey.
+This will help benchmark current feelings and attitudes to work, as well as highlight red flags and areas that require more attention or support.

 • Room for headspace

 Jigsaw puzzles, activity and adult colouring books, inspirational stories, magazines and quote-inspired to-do-lists aren't just child's play.
-In fact, research shows that for the majority of mental health conditions, providing a creative outlet is extremely powerful for positively influencing focus and self esteem.
+In fact, research shows that for the majority of mental health conditions, providing a creative outlet is extremely powerful for positively influencing focus & providing calm.

 • Mental Health First Aid training